 Both alcohol and food have a profound effect on your mental state.
 Alcohol has a depressive effect and lowers your inhibitions.

 While God created food for you to enjoy and allows you to drink alcohol, moderation is key.
-The problem comes when both are done to excess and you are unable to control yourself.
+The problem comes when both are done to excess and you are unable to exercise self-control.

 Why is Gluttony a Sin?